Corneal Allogenic Intrastromal Ring Segments Keratoplasty

 • It bulks up the thinned out part of the cornea that bulges in keratoconus

-How is CAIRS performed?
+How is CAIRS keratoplasty performed?

-• CAIRS tunnels are created with the Visumax 800 Femtosecond laser at a precise angle and depth in the cornea
+• CAIRS keratoplasty tunnels are created with the Visumax 800 Femtosecond laser at a precise angle and depth in the cornea

 • The specially prepared corneal tissue segment is carefully placed inside the tunnel